What are the advantages of wind power?

 The wind will never run out.
 The technology will improve, and the current wind turbines may be superseded by more even better units, but the wind will always be there.
 The source of wind power is inexhaustible.

 The fact that it is clean and renewable is why it is the main choice of renewable energy we purchase for our customers.
-Are you ready to join the Inspire movement and switch to renewable energy?
+Are you ready to join the Inspire movement and learn how to switch to renewable energy?

 With a free energy source, land-based wind turbines produce some of the cheapest electricity on the planet.
 According to the Office of Energy Efficiency & Renewable Energy, just 1-2 cents per kilowatt-hour (kWh) .